 - Put cold foods in the refrigerator or freezer as soon as you get home.

 Protect yourself from food poisoning at home.

-After you get the food home and stored away safely, follow these tips for a healthy kitchen.
+After you get your groceries home and stored away safely, use the following tips to help prevent food poisoning.

-Wash your hands with warm water and soap often, especially:
+Wash your hands often with warm water and soap, especially: